JiaxiLi1995/Equity_Cost_of_Capital/ECC.md

 Suppose the true 49 sector betas are given (since our focus is lambda) and each of them follows an ARIMA(1,1,0) process, with AR coefficient 0.9.
-For demenstration purpose, the Factor Premiums follows a sin function lambda = sin(t/60\*pi)+0.5.
+For demonstration purpose, the Factor Premiums follows a sin function lambda = sin(t/60\*pi)+0.5.
 The universal time-series noise is the same for all the sectors, following N(0, 1^2); a sector-specific seasonality is randomly generated for each sector following N(0,1^2),